ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/select.md

 {
   "source_id": "<source_id>",
   "in_reply_to_id": "<in_reply_to_id>",
-  "body": "What do you wish?",
+  "body": "Hello!
+What do you wish?", "structured_content": {
-  "structured_content": {
     "type": "select",
-    "button": "Choose an option",
+    "title": "Welcome to the store!",
-    "footer": "We're always happy to offer you the best options!", "sections": [
+    "footer": "We're always happy to offer you the best options!", "button": "See options",
+    "sections": [
       {
         "title": "section 1",